Dennis M. Kelleher is the President and Chief Executive Officer at Better Markets, Inc.

 Mr. Masters’ growing concern for the far-reaching harmful effects of unregulated derivatives markets inspired him to establish Better Markets in 2010 to promote transparency, accountability and oversight in the domestic and global capital and commodity markets.
-With deep expertise in US policymaking, legislative processes, economic research and analysis and financial management, Better Markets board members and staff consult and advise regulators in the US, the UK and Asia on financial reform issues.
+With deep expertise in U.S. policymaking, legislative processes, economic research and analysis and financial management, Better Markets board members and staff consult and advise regulators in the U.S., the U.K. and Asia on financial reform issues.

 Robert W. Jenkins, FSIP

 He is a former banker, fund manager and regulator.
 He is currently a teacher, board director and public policy advocate.
 Mr. Jenkins was a senior executive at CitiGroup where he ran the bank’s trading and sales activities in Dubai, Bahrain, Switzerland and Japan.
-He followed these 16 years on the “sell side” with a further 18 on the “buy side.”
+He followed these 16 years on the “sell side” with a further 18 years on the “buy side.”
 He headed the asset management activities of Credit Suisse in Japan and served as CEO and then Chair of F&C Asset Management.
 Prior to his appointment at the Bank of England, he was CEO and Partner of Combinatorics Capital, a NY-based hedge fund.

 Mr. Jenkins Chaired the Investment Management Association of the UK, the trade body for the investment industry.
 He co-Chaired the Chancellor’s task force on the “Future of the UK investment Industry” and served on the UK’s Takeover Panel.
-From 2011-13 he served as a founding member of the Bank of England’s Financial Policy Committee.
+From 2011to 2013, he served as a founding member of the Bank of England’s Financial Policy Committee.
 He is currently Adjunct Professor of Finance at London Business School, Senior Advisor to CVC Capital Partners, a Governor of the CFA Institute, and a non-executive Director of the Aberdeen All Asia Investment Trust.
 He attended university in the US, France and Italy.

 Stephen W. Hall